 The master’s degree is highly focused on innovation in the smart cities sector, providing tools for entrepreneurship and the creation of specialized business lines within consolidated companies.
 The master’s degree culminates with the presentation of the innovation devised during the Final Master’s Work (or Master’s Thesis) in a “marketplace” with the participation of companies, business angels and innovation agents.
-Our program offers 3 different studies, designed as modules, that can be built to compose the full master.

 Master in Smart Cities (60 credits ECTS)

 The master study lasts for one year (from October to September) and it is divided into two blocks.
 The first block, goes from the beginning of the course in October to January and it is composed by mandatory on-site courses.
 These courses comprise the realization of 5 basic subjects and 5 advanced subjects related with a wide variety of smart city fields.
 Once the courses end in January, we present the students with an expert seminars week (professionals from company and public service worlds) and a city project workshop week (training for the city project).
 The workshop week represents the end of the first block.